rgielen/httpd-image-php/README.md

-# httpd-image-php5
+# httpd-image-php
-Docker image for Apache httpd with PHP 5 based on Ubuntu
+Docker image for Apache httpd with PHP 7 based on Ubuntu 16.10